Going to the dentist is not usually an enjoyable experience. It’s not something most people do for fun.

 Some of these tools seems scary at first — even just the names.
 But you’ll see that once you understand how they work, they’re actually not frightening at all.

 And, as I’m sure you already know, the sterilization of dental instruments is one of the most important practices in any dental office.
-If a dentist uses clean tools (which they don’t), the regular cleanings they do would be pointless.

 Dental Examination Instruments